 Upon his return to Iceland, Bragi was invited to become part of the Icelandic National Opera Chorus where he performed between 2004 and 2006.
 From 2006 and through 2010 Bragi conducted, arranged, taught, sang, and recorded as part of his daily work in Iceland, both on a contractual and freelance basis.
 During those years, Bragi also had the opportunity to work with a variety of South African choirs in workshops during his visits to South Africa, most notably the Drakensberg Boys Choir, for which he was hired Conductor from January 2011.
 He has lived in South Africa since January 2011, for the first year as conductor of the Drakensberg Boys Choir and since then as choirmaster and music teacher at Lebone II College of the Royal Bafokeng.
 In 2013 Bragi was chosen to be one of the conductors of the South African National Youth Choir.
 In 2016 Bragi founded the Rustenburg Community Chorus, a choir for adults from all walks of life and any level of musical experience.
 The choir is based in Rustenburg, in the North West province.

-Bragi and his choirs have shared the stage with various South-African artists, such as Rina Hugo, Amanda Black, Lira, Johnny Clegg and The Parlotones.
+Bragi and his choirs have shared the stage with various South-African artists, such as Rina Hugo, Amanda Black, Lira, Mi Casa, Johnny Clegg and The Parlotones.

 Bragi is regularly invited to adjudicate at choir and music competitions.
 He is currently working on a PhD in Choral Conducting.

 In his free time Bragi enjoys spending time in the outdoors, hiking, photography and reading.
 He is married to writer Christina van Deventer and although they don’t have any human children yet, they have two furry ones.